Ditectrev/DP-203/README.md

 - [ ] Default – Write
 - [x] Default – Execute

-### HOTSPOT You are building an Azure Data Factory solution to process data received from Azure Event Hubs, and then ingested into an Azure Data Lake Storage Gen2 container.
+### You are building an Azure Data Factory solution to process data received from Azure Event Hubs, and then ingested into an Azure Data Lake Storage Gen2 container.
 The data will be ingested every five minutes from devices into JSON files.
 The files have the following naming pattern. /{deviceType}/in/{YYYY}/{MM}/{DD}/{HH}/{deviceID}_{YYYY}{MM}{DD}HH}{mm}.json You need to prepare the data for batch data processing so that there is one dataset per hour per device Type.
 The solution must minimize read times.
 How should you configure the sink for the copy activity?

 ![Question 152](images/question152.jpg)